A projection-domain low-count quantitative SPECT method for alpha-particle emitting radiopharmaceutical therapy: Introduction

 We note here that reconstruction is only an intermediary step for quantification.
 Reconstruction requires estimating activity in a large number of voxels, an ill-posed problem that becomes even more challenging when the number of detected counts is small~\cite{RN50}.
-In this context, we put forward that the goal for $\alpha$-RPT quantitative SPECT is to quantify regional uptake within only a small number of organs and lesions; this number of VOIs is far fewer than the number of voxels.
-Thus, methods that directly quantify mean uptake in these VOIs from the projection data lead to a less ill-posed problem.
-Such methods have been reported and have demonstrated improved performance compared to reconstruction-based quantification methods~\cite{RN19,jha2015estimating,RN71,RN72,RN62}.
-However, these methods have been developed for conventional SPECT studies.
+In this context, we recognize that the number of VOIs over which the regional uptake needs to be estimated is far fewer than the number of voxels.
+Thus, directly quantifying mean uptake in these VOIs from the projection data is a less ill-posed problem.
+Methods for this purpose have been reported~\cite{RN19} and have demonstrated improved performance compared to reconstruction-based quantification methods~\cite{RN19,jha2015estimating,RN71,RN72,RN62,moore2011improved,southekal2012evaluation}.
+However, such projection-domain quantification methods have been developed for conventional SPECT studies.
 At low counts, in addition to the poor signal-to-noise ratio, effects such as stray-radiation-related noise due to photons emitted from regions other than the patient become significant.
-We observe that for a typical SPECT scan in an $\alpha$-RPT study, the stray-radiation-related noise could contribute close to 20\% of the detected counts.
-Our studies, as presented later, show that not accounting for this noise leads to very high values of bias.
-Further, alpha-particle-emitting isotopes typically have complicated emission spectra.
-Additionally, image-degrading processes such as septal penetration, scatter, and finite energy and position resolution of the detector make the quantification even more challenging.
+Our studies, as presented later, show that not accounting for this noise leads to highly erroneous activity estimates.
+Further, $\alpha$-particle-emitting isotopes typically have complicated emission spectra.
+Additionally, image-degrading processes such as attenuation, scatter, septal penetration, and finite energy and position resolution of the detector make the quantification task even more challenging.

-To quantify regional uptake at these low counts, we propose to advance the idea of direct quantification from projection data, incorporating the modeling of stray-radiation-related noise and the imaging physics and spectra of $\alpha$-RPT isotopes.
-The resultant low-count quantitative SPECT (LC-QSPECT) method was evaluated in the context of 3D SPECT with $\mathrm{^{233}}$Ra dichloride-based therapy.
+To address the above-mentioned challenges, we propose a low-count quantitative SPECT (LC-QSPECT) method that advances the idea of direct quantification from projection data while incorporating the modeling of stray-radiation-related noise and the imaging physics and spectra of $\alpha$-RPT isotopes.
+Our initial studies based on this idea were presented as an abstract~\cite{li2021projection}.
+In this manuscript, we provide a significantly more detailed treatment of the method in terms of theory, evaluation, and analysis.
+We first provide the theoretical foundations of the method.